It happened: You failed the CPA Exam.

 It happens to one out of every two people who walk into a Prometric Testing Center.

-Your friends and family, while sympathetic and supportive, simply don't get it.
+While sympathetic and supportive, your friends and family simply don't get it.

-I personally felt all those emotions and had those thoughts going through my head as well.
+I felt all those emotions and had those thoughts going through my head.
 A few years removed from the exam process, I can tell you that being on the other side truly is worth it.